onshape-public/inventory-oauth2-app/README.md

 1. Clone this github repo on local.
 2. Run below command to install npm dependencies
     $ npm install
-3. Set environment variables for ADMINUSERNAME and ADMINUSERPASSWORD
+3. Set environment variables for ADMINUSERNAME and ADMINUSERPASSWORD.
+This will be used to create admin user
     $ export ADMINUSERNAME=<username>
     $ export ADMINUSERPASSWORD=<password>
 4. Run the application with below command
     $ node server.js
 5. Open browser for `http://localhost:3000/api` url, if browser shows below content in window, applications started successfully.
     $ {"message":"You are running inventory application!"}
-6. Make POST api call to `http://localhost:3000/api/users/create-admin-user`.
-It will create admin user
+6. Make POST api call to `http://localhost:3000/api/users/create-admin-user` (You can use postman).
+It will create admin user with username/password from step 3.
 7. Create application by making POST call to `http://localhost:3000/api/applications` with post body.
 This keys will be used for oauth from onshape. name:<application-name>
   clientId:<client-id>